Polish–Lithuanian Commonwealth: Economy

 The owner of a folwark usually signed a contract with merchants of Gdańsk, who controlled 80% of this inland trade, to ship the grain north to that seaport on the Baltic Sea.
-Countless rivers and waterways in the Commonwealth were used for shipping purposes, including the Vistula, Pilica, Bug, San, Nida, Wieprz, Neman.
+Countless rivers and waterways in the Commonwealth were used for shipping purposes, including the Vistula, Pilica, Bug, San, Nida, Wieprz, and Neman.
 The rivers had relatively developed infrastructure, with river ports and granaries.
 Most of the river shipping moved north, southward transport being less profitable, and barges and rafts were often sold off in Gdańsk for lumber.
 Grodno become an important site after formation of a customs post at Augustów in 1569, which became a checkpoint for merchants travelling to the Crown lands from the Grand Duchy.

 Urban population of the Commonwealth was low compared to Western Europe.
 Exact numbers depend on calculation methods.
 According to one source, the urban population of the Commonwealth was about 20% of the total in the 17th century, compared to approximately 50% in the Netherlands and Italy (Pic.
 7).
 Another source suggests much lower figures: 4–8% urban population in Poland, 34–39% in the Netherlands and 22–23% in Italy.
 The Commonwealth's preoccupation with agriculture, coupled with the nobles' privileged position when compared to the bourgeoisie, resulted in a fairly slow process of urbanization and thus a rather slow development of industries.
 The nobility could also regulate the price of grain for their advantage, thus acquiring much wealth.
 Some of the largest trade fairs in the Commonwealth were held at Lublin.

 Several ancient trading routes such as the Amber Road (Pic.
 4) extended across Poland–Lithuania, which was situated in the heart of Europe and attracted foreign merchants or settlers.
 Countless goods and cultural artefacts continued to pass from one region to another via the Commonwealth, particularly that the country was a link between the Middle East, the Ottoman Empire and Western Europe.
 For instance, Isfahan rugs imported from Persia to the Commonwealth were incorrectly known as "Polish rugs" (Polonaise) in Western Europe.